About Our Handling of Outliers

 How does Duotrope determine what submission reports are considered outliers?

-Over the course of several years, we developed a complex algorithm to determine outliers.
-It looks at a variety of factors involving both the market's statistical patterns and the user's statistical patterns.
+Over the course of several years, we developed a complex algorithm to determine outliers, and we periodically make improvements to it.
+The algorithm looks at a variety of factors involving both the publisher/agents' statistical patterns and the members' statistical patterns.

 Also, note that all submission reports are constantly being re-evaluated as statistical patterns change.
 A report that was not originally considered an outlier can be considered an outlier at a later date, and vice versa.